Purdue-CS193/homework-0-lindarxu/index.md

 # Linda's first CS193 Homework

+Here are my favorite things about CS 193
+- The class isn't that large.
+- The teachers are cool.
+- It feels like a collaborative environment rather than a competitive environment.
+- The PSO instructor for P13 is cool.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.